Justonice2019/cgm-remote-monitor/docs/plugins/googlehome-plugin.md

 ## Activate the Nightscout Google Home Plugin

 1. Your Nightscout site needs to be new enough that it supports the `googlehome` plugin.
 It needs to be [version 13.0.0 (Ketchup)](https://github.com/nightscout/cgm-remote-monitor/releases/tag/13.0.0) or later.
 See [updating my version](https://github.com/nightscout/cgm-remote-monitor#updating-my-version) if you need a newer version.
-1. Add `googlehome` to the list of plugins in your `ENABLE` setting. ([Environment variables](https://github.com/nightscout/cgm-remote-monitor#environment) are set in the configuration section for your monitor.
+1. AddPanel `googlehome` to the list of plugins in your `ENABLE` setting. ([Environment variables](https://github.com/nightscout/cgm-remote-monitor#environment) are set in the configuration section for your monitor.
 Typically Azure, Heroku, etc.)

 ## Create Your DialogFlow Agent